bsmith1310/znode-recs-engine-docs/README.md

 * How to handle products like “gatorade”, which Justin King gives as an example of a product that tends to be purchased on many orders, but isn’t necessarily related to the products with which it is purchased.

 ## Sequence Diagram

+TODO - Diagram below is a placeholder to be replaced/updated w/Recs Engine:

 ![Diagram](docs/_assets/sequence-diagram.svg)